-Imagine asking ChatGPT for homework help and receiving the response “Please die.”
-Or picture discovering that an AI chatbot has leaked someone’s private medical information.
-These are real incidents that have made headlines in recent months.
+Imagine asking ChatGPT for homework help and receiving the response “Please die.”; or picture discovering that an AI chatbot has leaked someone’s private medical information.
+These real incidents that have made headlines in recent months underscore the fragility of current AI safeguards.
+Slides available here

 As Large Language Models (LLMs) become deeply integrated in various professions – from helping doctors diagnose patients to assisting lawyers with case research – their safety and security has never been more critical.
 While these AI systems show remarkable capabilities, they can also exhibit concerning behaviors like generating harmful content, leaking private information, or being manipulated to bypass their built-in safety measures.